How to uninstall and store your ATV/UTV track system?

 3. Inspect all parts

 Look for any signs of damage, wear or cracks.
-This includes the track, the tie rod, wheels, and all bearings.
+This includes the track, the tie rod, wheels, and all bearings especially the hub bearings.

 4. Adjust all components